The Dead Zone (novel): Plot

-Greg Stillson, now a successful businessman and mayor of Ridgeway, New Hampshire, hires a group of thuggish bikers and threatens to kill the people he bullies if they reveal his actions or do not aid him.
+Greg Stillson, now a successful businessman and mayor of Ridgeway, New Hampshire, enlists a biker gang and threatens to kill the people he bullies if they reveal his actions or do not aid him.
 In 1976, he wins a seat in the U.S. House of Representatives as an independent, having blackmailed a local businessman into raising funds for him.
 Johnny becomes a private tutor to a teenage boy in Ridgeway and develops an interest in politics.
-He meets Stillson, and is horrified to see a vision of an older Stillson, now President, causing a worldwide nuclear conflict.
+He meets Stillson and is horrified to see a vision of an older Stillson, now President, causing a worldwide nuclear conflict.
 As Johnny's health worsens, he contemplates Stillson's presidency, comparing his dilemma to someone with the ability to time travel having the opportunity to kill Hitler in 1932.
 Rather than assassinate Stillson to ensure the vision does not come true, Johnny procrastinates because of doubt in his vision, his abhorrence of murder, and his belief that there is no urgent need to act immediately since he has met an FBI agent investigating Stillson as a possible threat.

 The FBI agent is killed by a car bomb.
 Meanwhile, Johnny's warnings that a disaster will occur at his pupil's graduation party are ignored by some, leading to several deaths.
 Now believing he must take more decisive action to prevent nuclear war, and learning his headaches are the result of a brain tumor, Johnny buys a rifle to kill Stillson.
-At the next rally, Stillson begins his speech and Johnny shoots from a balcony.
+At the next rally, Stillson begins his speech, and Johnny shoots from a balcony.
 He misses and is wounded by guards.
-Stillson grabs a young child and holds him up as a human shield.
+Stillson grabs a young child and uses him as a human shield.
 A bystander photographs Stillson's act.
-Unable to shoot a child, Johnny is shot twice by the bodyguards.
-He falls off the balcony, mortally wounded.
+Unable to shoot a child, Johnny is shot twice by the bodyguards, and he falls from the balcony, mortally wounded.
 Dying, Johnny touches Stillson a final time.
-He feels only dwindling impressions but knows the terrible future has been prevented.
-When published, the picture of Stillson using a child as a shield ends his political career.
+He feels only dwindling impressions and knows the terrible future has been prevented.
+When the picture of Stillson using a child as a shield is published, it ends his political career.

 An epilogue intersperses excerpts of letters from Johnny to his loved ones, a "Q & A" transcript of a purported Senate committee (chaired by real-life Maine Senator William Cohen) investigation of Johnny's attempt to assassinate Stillson, and a narrative of Sarah's visit to Johnny's grave.
 Sarah feels a brief moment of psychic contact with Johnny's spirit and, comforted, drives away.